FriendsOfTYPO3/frontend_editing/Documentation/InlineEditing/Index.rst

        This is the content text to edit
    </div>

-While not in frontend edit mode the output are the following:
+While not in frontend edit mode the output is:

 .. code-block:: html